-This delicious, Quick and Easy Lemon Spinach Pasta is a one-pan pasta, that uses a no-cook sauce so it’s easy and ready in just the time it takes to boil pasta!
+A delicious, one-pan pasta, this quick and easy Lemon Spinach Pasta uses a no-cook sauce so it’s easy and ready in just the time it takes to boil pasta!

 The speedy secret of this pasta is that it uses a no-cook sauce.
 Even the spinach requires no cooking.
 Simply combine the sauce ingredients and the raw spinach with hot pasta, toss and enjoy.
 The heat of the pasta does all the work for you.